encore428/amtodo/README.md

 - Line 81 executes the docker command push to publish the image to personal library.

-# Run a deployment to Heroku
+## Run a deployment to Heroku

 The following segment is added to the end of `.github/workflows/docker-containers.yml`, base on instructions found in https://github.com/marketplace/actions/deploy-to-heroku#deploy-with-docker.
 It should be noted that instructions make no reference to the docker image encore428/amtodo.
-It is believe that this step rebuild the docker image independently.
+This job rebuild the docker image independently.
 ```
 82   heroku:
 83     runs-on: ubuntu-latest